ibm-cloud-docs/Cloudant/api/design_documents.md

 ## Indexes
 {: #indexes-design-docs}

-All queries operate on pre-defined indexes defined in design documents.
+All queries operate on pre-defined indexes that are defined in design documents.
-These indexes are:
+These indexes are defined in the following list:

 *	[Search](/docs/services/Cloudant?topic=cloudant-search#search)
 *	[MapReduce](/docs/services/Cloudant?topic=cloudant-views-mapreduce#views-mapreduce)

 For example,
-to create a design document used for searching, you must ensure that two conditions are true:
+to create a design document that is used for searching, you must ensure that two conditions are true:

-1. You have identified the document as a design document by having an `_id` starting with `_design/`.
+1. You defined the document as a design document when you started the `_id` with `_design/`.
-2. A [search index](/docs/services/Cloudant?topic=cloudant-search#search) has been created within the document by [updating](/docs/services/Cloudant?topic=cloudant-documents#update) the document with the appropriate field or by [creating](/docs/services/Cloudant?topic=cloudant-documents#create-document) a new document containing the search index.
+2. You created a [search index](/docs/services/Cloudant?topic=cloudant-search#search) within the document where you [updated](/docs/services/Cloudant?topic=cloudant-documents#update) the document with the appropriate field or [created](/docs/services/Cloudant?topic=cloudant-documents#create-document) a new document that contains the search index.

-As soon as the search index design document exists and the index has been built, you can make queries using it.
+As soon as the search index design document exists and the index is built, you can make queries by using it.

-For more information about search indexing, refer to the [search](/docs/services/Cloudant?topic=cloudant-search#search) section of this documentation.
+For more information, see [search](/docs/services/Cloudant?topic=cloudant-search#search).

 ### General notes on functions in design documents
 {: #general-notes-on-functions-in-design-documents}